 Spring 1944: Captain Clarence C. Jamison and 1st Lt.
 Allen G. Lane became the first black flying instructors at Tuskegee Army Air Field.
 They served in the P-40 transitional school.
 Both of them had graduated from advanced flying training at Tuskegee in 1942, and had much flying experience since then.
-(History of Tuskegee Army Air Field, Mar-Jun 1944, AFHRA call number 289.28-4, vol. 1).
+(History of Tuskegee Army Air Field, Mar-Jun 1944, AFHRA call number 289,28-4, vol. 1).

-1 May 1944: The 99th Fighter Squadron in Italy was assigned to the 332d Fighter Group but remained attached to the 324th Fighter Group for combat operations.
+- 1 May 1944: The 99th Fighter Squadron in Italy was assigned to the 332d Fighter Group but remained attached to the 324th Fighter Group for combat operations.
 (Maurer, Combat Squadrons of the Air Force, World War II).
 On the same day, back at Tuskegee Army Air Field in Alabama, the 2143d AAF Base Unit was activated.
-It operated the pilot school for basic and advanced training there. (unit's organization record card)

-1 May 1944: Tuskegee Army Air Field was reorganized as the 2143rd Army Air Forces Base Unit (2143 AAFBU).
+It operated the pilot school for basic and advanced training there. (unit's organization record card) - 1 May 1944: Tuskegee Army Air Field was reorganized as the 2143rd Army Air Forces Base Unit (2143 AAFBU).
 The 318th Base Headquarters and Air Base Squadron was disbanded on 30 Apr 1944, as were the 889th Basic Flying Training Squadron and the 890th Single Engine Flying Training Squadron.
 The 613th Army Air Force Band remained active.
 (History of Tuskegee Army Air Field, Mar-Jun 1944, AFHRA call number 289.28-4, vol. 1).

-- 5 May 1944: Lt.
-James R. Polkinghorne, Jr. of the $301^{st}$ Fighter Squadron was reported lost with his P-39 near Teragina, Italy while on a strafing mission.
-The cause was unknown (Missing Air Crew Report 4518; $332^{nd}$ Fighter Group history, May 1944). - 6 May 1944: An advance party of the 99th Fighter Squadron moved to Pignataro Airfield in Italy.
-(99th Fighter Squadron history, Jun 1944). - 6 May 1944: Back in the United States, the 477th Bombardment Group, Medium, moved from Selfridge Field, Michigan, to Godman Field, Kentucky.
-(Maurer, Air Force

-Combat Units of World War II).
+On the same date, the 2164th AAF Base Unit (Contract Pilot School Primary) was organized at Moton Field of Tuskegee Institute, for military supervision of the primary flight training that had been handled previously by the 66th AAF Flying Training Detachment, which had been disbanded the previous day. - 5 May 1944: Lt.
+James R. Polkinghorne, Jr. of the 301st Fighter Squadron was reported lost with his P-39 near Teragina, Italy while on a strafing mission.
+The cause was unknown (Missing Air Crew Report 4518; 332nd Fighter Group history, May 1944). - 5 May 1944: Back in Michigan, the Army Air Forces ordered the major African American units at Selfridge Field to move to other bases.
+The 477th Bombardment Group and its white commander, Col. Robert Selway, Jr., were transferred to Godman Field, Kentucky, while the 553rd Fighter Squadron, and its white commander, were transferred to Walterboro, South Carolina.
+The probable cause was the racial trouble at Selfridge, which came to a head during the controversial court martial trial and conviction of an African American pilot in April, and the reprimand of the Selfridge Field commander for failure to provide black officers with a club on base, for which he was transferred, also in April.
+Another reason might have been the proximity of Selfridge to racially charged Detroit, Michigan.
+(History of Selfridge Field, 1944, AFHRA call number 288.52-4, pp. 203-204). - 6 May 1944: An advance party of the 99th Fighter Squadron moved to Pignataro Airfield in Italy.
+(99th Fighter Squadron history, Jun 1944). - 6 May 1944: Back in the United States, the 477th Bombardment Group, Medium, arrived at Godman Field, Kentucky.
+(Maurer, Air Force Combat Units of World War II).
 Unlike the situation at Selfridge, black officers of the group were allowed to use the base officer's club.
 White officers used another officer's club at neighboring Fort Knox.
 (Lawrence P. Schott and William M. Womack Sr., Double V: The Civil Rights Struggle of the Tuskegee Airmen [East Lansing, Michigan: Michigan State University Press, 1994], p.
 210).
 The 115th Army Air Forces Base Unit moved from Selfridge Field, Michigan, to Godman Field, Kentucky, along with the 477th Bombardment Group with which it served.
 (115 AAF Base Unit organization record card).